-When your veterinarian examines your dog he will be able to hear the unusual blood flow through the heart, and may also notice an irregular heartbeat.
+When your veterinarian examines your dog, he will be able to hear the abnormal blood flow through the heart and may also notice an irregular heartbeat.

-An X-ray, ECG or an ultrasound exam will show the physical signs of older dog heart disease such as the enlarged heart chambers.
+An X-ray, ECG or an ultrasound exam will show the physical signs of heart failure such as the enlarged heart chambers.

 Treating Congestive Heart Failure In Dogs

 The earlier treatment is started, the better the prognosis for your dog because the damage done to his heart will be minimized through promptly reducing the strain on the heart structures.

-There are a few different drugs that your veterinarian might prescribe to treat your older dog if he is diagnosed with valve disease or heart failure.
+There are a few different medications that your veterinarian might prescribe to treat your older dog if he is diagnosed with valve disease or heart failure.

 These might include:

-Positive Inotropes – this type of drug helps to strengthen the heart muscles to improve contractions.
+Positive Inotropes – this helps to improve the strength of the heart muscle’s contractions.

-Diuretics – these are used to help improve kidney function to speed up the removal of excess fluids that have built up in your dog’s body
+Diuretics – these are used to help improve kidney function to speed up the removal of excess fluids that have built up in your dog’s body, particularly from the lungs.

-Blood-thinners – sometimes your veterinarian may recommend that you give your dog Aspirin, or prescribe something similar, to prevent blood-clots from forming
+Blood-thinners – sometimes your veterinarian may recommend that you give your dog Aspirin, or something similar, to prevent blood-clots from forming.

 Although they’re not a treatment, and shouldn’t replace your veterinarian’s recommendations, natural supplements can also be used to give your dog’s heart the maximum amount of help.